-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for the Financial Statements

-The accompanying consolidated financial statements of the Community Foundation of Ottawa, (the "Foundation"), which comprise the consolidated balance sheet as at December 31, 2015, and the consolidated statement of operations and changes in fund balances, and the consolidated statement of cash flows for the year then ended are the responsibility of the Foundation's management and have been prepared in accordance with Canadian Accounting Standards for Not-for-Profit Organizations.
-The accounting policies followed by the Foundation are included in the summary of significant accounting policies set out in Note 3 to the consolidated financial statements.
-The preparation of consolidated financial statements necessarily involves the use of estimates based on management's judgement, particularly when transactions affecting the accounting periods cannot be finalized with certainty until future periods.
+The accompanying financial statements of the Community Foundation of Ottawa, (the "Foundation"), which comprise the balance sheet as at December 31, 2016, and the statement of operations and changes in fund balances, and the statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information, are the responsibility of the Foundation's management and have been prepared in accordance with Canadian Accounting Standards for Not-for-Profit Organizations.
+The accounting policies followed by the Foundation are included in the summary of significant accounting policies set out in Note 2 to the financial statements.
+The preparation of financial statements necessarily involves the use of estimates based on management's judgement, particularly when transactions affecting the accounting periods cannot be finalized with certainty until future periods.

-The Foundation's management maintains a system of internal controls designed to provide reasonable assurance that assets are safeguarded, transactions are properly authorized and recorded, and reliable financial information is available on a timely basis for the preparation of consolidated financial statements.
+The Foundation's management maintains a system of internal control designed to provide reasonable assurance that assets are safeguarded, transactions are properly authorized and recorded, and reliable financial information is available on a timely basis for the preparation of financial statements.
 These systems are monitored and evaluated by management.

-The Finance and Audit Committee of the Board of Governors of the Foundation meets with management and the independent external auditor to review the consolidated financial statements and discuss any significant financial reporting or internal control matters prior to the Board of Governors' approval of the consolidated financial statements.
+The Finance and Audit Committee of the Board of Governors of the Foundation meets with management and the independent external auditor to review the financial statements and discuss any significant financial reporting or internal control matters prior to the Board of Governors' approval of the financial statements.

-The consolidated financial statements have been audited by Collins Barrow Ottawa LLP, independent external auditor appointed by the Foundation.
-The accompanying Independent Auditor's Report outlines their responsibilities, the scope of their audit and their opinion on the Foundation's consolidated financial statements.
+The financial statements have been audited by Collins Barrow Ottawa LLP, independent external auditor appointed by the Foundation.
+The accompanying Independent Auditor's Report outlines their responsibilities, the scope of their audit and their opinion on the Foundation's financial statements.

-Marco Pagani President and CEO Ron Olsen Director, Finance and Administration
+Marco Pagani President and CEO Shelley Pelkey, FCPA, FCMA Director, Finance and Administration

-April 26, 2016 Ottawa, Ontario
+April 25, 2017 Ottawa, Ontario

-Collins Barrow Ottawa LLP Chartered Professional Accountants 301 Moodie Drive, Suite 400 Ottawa, Ontario K2H 9C4 Canada email: ottawa@collinsbarrow.com web: ottawa.collinsbarrow.com
+Collins Barrow Ottawa LLP

+Chartered Professional Accountants 301 Moodie Drive, Suite 400 Ottawa, Ontario K2H 9C4 Canada T: 613 820 8010